threatrack/cti_report_collection/README.md

 - Add victimology
 - Make `webarchive.sh` only safe URLs to <https://web.archive.org/save/> if not already safed.
 - Extract URLs without scheme
+- Find alternative to `wkhtmltopdf` to get PDFs of webpages.
+- Find method to compress vendor supplied PDFs better.
+- Fallback to web.archive.org links in case original source URL is down.